opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 # Summary

-The seamless connectivity of self-managed dashboards with the Managed Service domain offers customers a resilient and flexible solution for effective dashboard utilization and visualization, all while experiencing minimal downtime.
-This integration not only ensures continuous access to vital data insights but also enhances adaptability to evolving business needs.
-By leveraging this approach, customers can confidently navigate through deployment phases, optimizing their operational efficiency and maintaining uninterrupted productivity.
+The self-managed dashboards workaround during upgrade minimizes dashboard downtime and impact on your business operations.
+The workaround also supports multiple authentication methods to support any specific authentication method required by the customers.
 You can find references about these subjects in the resources provided in the following section.

 # References
 * https://docs.aws.amazon.com/opensearch-service/latest/developerguide/saml.html